aperotte/IntroECG/README.md

 This repository is meant to be a useful resource library for getting started with deep learning work using electrocardiograms.

-## AutoECG
+## 1-Waveform Extraction
+Scripts and tutorial for extracting raw ECG waveforms from GE Muse or PDFs of ECGs.
+It also includes examples of how to display and review your ECG data.

+## 2-Generating Synthetic ECG Data
 Generate your own synthetic electrocardiograms.
-Comes with the ability to alter many different aspects of the waveform to test different hypotheses
+Comes with the ability to alter many different aspects of the waveform to test different hypotheses.

+## 3-Preprocessing
+Key preprocessing steps for cleaning and normalizing ECG data.

-## Ignite-Optuna
+## 4-Models
+Different example models we've built to showcase approaches that work for electrocardiograms, in pytorch and tensorflow/keras.

+## 5-Training with Ignite and Optuna
 A framework built on PyTorch Ignite using Optuna to allow for rapid experimentation and displaying your results using Tensorboard

-## Models
-Different example models we've built to showcase approaches that work for electrocardiograms

-## Waveform Extraction
-Scripts and tutorial for extracting raw ECG waveforms from GE Muse or PDFs of ECGs.
-It also includes examples of how to display and review your ECG data.